FacultyCreative/ngActiveResource/README.md

 run on change, so that as soon as a user corrects an error, the error will disappear immediately.

+When a model instance is saved, all validations are automatically run, so errors will appear if the form contains any errors.

 #### Presence:

 Validates that a user has entered a value: